borourke9/atelio/README.md

 Premium AI-powered room design application with real-time furniture placement and Google GenAI integration.

+## ⚖️ Legal Notice

+**© 2025 NEXGEN Technologies.
+All rights reserved.**

+This software and its contents are proprietary and confidential.
+Unauthorized reproduction, distribution, or modification is strictly prohibited.
+This application is protected by copyright laws and international treaties.

+### Ownership & Rights
+- **Owner**: NEXGEN Technologies
+- **Copyright**: © 2025 NEXGEN Technologies
+- **Status**: Proprietary Software
+- **Rights Reserved**: All intellectual property rights including but not limited to copyright, trademark, and trade secret rights

+### Legal Restrictions
+- No unauthorized copying, distribution, or modification
+- No reverse engineering or decompilation
+- No commercial use without explicit written permission
+- All rights not expressly granted are reserved

 🚀 **Latest Update**: TypeScript build errors fixed for Vercel deployment

 ✨ **Features:**